Before deciding whether to buy a vehicle service contract, ask these questions:

 5. How are claims paid?

 Simply have the shop contact our claims office to receive claim authorization.
-Once the claim is approved, the repair shop will fix or replace all covered part(s), submit the invoice, and the bill will be paid directly by corporate credit card in about 15 minutes.
+Once the claim is approved, the repair shop will fix or replace all covered part(s), submit the signed repair invoice, and the bill will be paid directly to the repair shop by corporate credit card.
 In the event the shop you choose does not accept credit cards, we will be happy to pay by check.
-Your vehicle service contract covers parts, labor and even sales tax if applicable.
+Your vehicle service contract covers parts, labor and even sales tax, if applicable.

 6. Are the vehicle service contracts insured?